TREASURIES-Most U.S. yields fall on renewed recession jitters

 The breakeven rate on five-year U.S. Treasury Inflation-Protected Securities (TIPS) USBEI5Y=RR slid to 2.9094%, the lowest since late February.

-The 10-year TIPS breakeven rate US10YTIP=RR was last at 2.713%, indicating the market sees inflation averaging about 2.7% a year for the next decade.
+The 10-year TIPS breakeven rate US10YTIP=RR was last at 2.73%, indicating the market sees inflation averaging roughly 2.7% a year for the next decade.

 Price